VPS is an acronym for Virtual Private Server which is a virtualized server.

 Unmanaged VPS – this is a kind of VPS Hosting where the hosting provider performs the following two functions.
 One is ensuring that your VPS is up and running.

 Two is ensuring you are connected to the internet.
 These functions require minimum technical experience for you as a user to perform.

 Managed VPS – in this type of hosting, you sit back and relax and let your host know what you would like them to do for you.
 They will ensure that your site is well protected.

-In short, you do not handle any function specific tasks.
+In short, you do not handle any function-specific tasks.
 Your host is responsible for managing everything for you and if you experience any technical problem, they will solve it for you.

-VPN – this is a private network which you can use to keep your website secure and private.
+VPN – this is a private network that you can use to keep your website secure and private.
 It is similar to VPS in every aspect but you can use the VPN to connect to a VPS server and then manage it remotely.